Outcome

 Why is this outcome important?

-Outcome 2.6a explains providers’ obligations to acknowledge, manage and respond to feedback* and complaints*.
-A strong feedback and complaints* management system* is important for addressing issues that come up in the delivery of care and services in a timely* way.
-By encouraging older people, workers and others to share their feedback* and make complaints* without fear of reprisal, you can support an environment of confidence and trust within your workforce* and organisation.
+Outcome 2.6a explains providers’ obligations to acknowledge, manage and respond to feedback and complaints.
+A strong feedback and complaints management system is important for addressing issues that come up in the delivery of aged care services in a timely way.
+By encouraging older people, workers and others to share their feedback and make complaints without fear of reprisal, you can support an environment of confidence and trust within your workforce and organisation.

-Outcome 2.6a highlights that acknowledging and transparently managing feedback* and complaints* from workers* can support continuous improvement* in the delivery of care and services.
-By thoroughly recording, investigating, and learning from feedback* and complaints*, you can mitigate the risk of issues happening again and improve how effective your feedback* and complaints* management system* is.
-This can also help you to identify and address areas to improve the quality of care and services.
-In addition to feedback* for improvement, it’s also important to encourage and acknowledge positive feedback* from workers*.
-Positive feedback* highlights areas where providers are doing well and should continue these practices to support the delivery of high quality care and services.
+Outcome 2.6a highlights that acknowledging and transparently managing feedback and complaints from workers can support continuous improvement in the delivery of aged care services.
+By thoroughly recording, investigating, and learning from feedback and complaints, you can mitigate the risk of issues happening again and improve how effective your feedback and complaints management system is.
+This can also help you to identify and address areas to improve the quality of aged care services.
+In addition to feedback for improvement, it’s also important to encourage and acknowledge positive feedback from workers.
+Positive feedback highlights areas where providers are doing well and should continue these practices to support the delivery of high quality aged care services.

-Regularly* collecting and analysing feedback* and complaints* data from workers* helps you to identify organisation-wide issues and make sure you quickly address any patterns or trends.
-This informs how you manage feedback*, complaints* and your overall quality system* to improve the quality of care and services.
-This also supports a positive culture of quality care* and services and continuous improvement*.
+Regularly collecting and analysing feedback and complaints data from workers helps you to identify organisation-wide issues and make sure you quickly address any patterns or trends.
+This informs how you manage feedback, complaints and your overall quality system to improve the quality of aged care services.
+This also supports a positive culture of quality care and services and continuous improvement.

 You need to give focus to: